 That’s why training is worth reps’ time and attention, especially in the crucial year two and year three or their tenure: it prevents them from becoming irrelevant as the customer changes.
 It better enables them to fulfill the role of trusted advisor to help get customers the last few steps to the goal line.
 And it makes sure they increase in value to your business over time.

 Want to learn more about the idea of setting your sales reps for success over their entire tenure at your company?
-Check out our white paper, 5 Steps to Better Sales Performance Management.
+Check out our white paper, Driving Sales Growth: Using Sales Performance Metrics.